nightroman/FarNet/Vessel/Readme.txt

 How training works.
 For every file record it builds the plain history list and several ranked lists with different factors.
 The list with the file nearest to the top wins.
-Finally the factor that maximizes the total difference between the plain and ranked lists for all records is taken.
-The plain list may win as well if there are no better ranked lists.
+Finally the factors that maximize the total difference between the plain and ranked lists for all records are taken.

 Automatic fast training starts after updating the history file from the menu and after opening not recent files from the smart history.
 It works in the